-Carol Henderson is the founding director of the National Clearinghouse for Science, Technology and the Law (NCSTL) and a professor of law at Stetson University College of Law.
-Professor Henderson planned and managed NCSTL's development since 2002.
-NCSTL provides the only comprehensive, searchable database of science, technology and law in the world (www.ncstl.org) with hits from 170 countries and more than 138,000 data entries.
-NCSTL received the 2010 August Vollmer Excellence in Forensic Science Award for Innovation in Forensic Technology from the International Association of Chiefs of Police.
+Carol Henderson is the founding director of the award-winning National Clearinghouse for Science, Technology and the Law (NCSTL) at Stetson University College of Law.
+Professor Henderson has planned and managed NCSTL’S development since 2002.
+NCSTL provides the only comprehensive searchable database of science, technology, and law in the world (www.ncstl.org).

-Recognized as an international authority on science and law, Professor Henderson has presented more than 275 lectures and workshops to thousands of forensic scientists, attorneys, judges, law enforcement and military personnel worldwide on the topics of scientific evidence, courtroom testimony, and professional responsibility.
-She has lectured in Argentina, Australia, Bahrain, Canada, Finland, Germany, Hong Kong, Italy, Japan, Portugal, Scotland, Spain and Taiwan.
+Recognized as an international authority on forensic science and law Professor Henderson has presented more than 300 lectures and workshops to thousands of forensic scientists, attorneys, judges, law enforcement professionals and military personnel worldwide on the topics of scientific evidence, courtroom testimony, and professional responsibility.

-Professor Henderson has appeared in both the popular and professional media, including National Public Radio, Fox News, CBS "48 Hours," The John Walsh Show, Montel, TruTV, Court TV, the American Bar Association Journal and Lawyers Weekly USA.
-She testified before Congress regarding the National Academy of Sciences report on Forensic Science.
+Professor Henderson has appeared in the international and national media as a legal analyst and testified before Congress regarding the National Academy of Sciences report on Forensic Science.

-Professor Henderson received her B.A. from the University of Florida and her J.D. from George Washington University in 1980.
-Prior to receiving her J.D., she worked for the Federal Bureau of Prisons and the Department of Justice Criminal Division.
-She began her legal career as an assistant United States attorney in Washington, D.C.
+Professor Henderson received her B.A from the University of Florida and her JD from George Washington University.
+Prior to receiving her JD she worked for the Federal Bureau of Prisons and the Department of Justice Criminal Division.
+She began her legal career as an Assistant United States Attorney in Washington, D.C.